missating/FreeCodeCamp-Lessons/Intermediate Front End Development Projects/log.md

 <strong> Build A Random Quote Machine </strong>

-This was done with html, css and js.
+This was done with html, css and js using api.
 Using animate.css to add a bounce in animation for every new quote when button the button is clicked.

 The following was required of the page: